 A word about this site

-As you can see from the GTmetrix screenshot at the top of this post, this site loads in half a second (0.5s) with a minuscule page size of only 92kb and only 7 requests.
+As you can see from the GTmetrix screenshot below, this site loads in half a second (0.5s) with a minuscule page size of only 92kb and only 7 requests.
 That is head snapping fast with a super small digital footprint.

 According to GTmetrix, the average site loads in 7.4 seconds.
 So this site loads 14.8 times faster than average—a significant advantage for nearly every website success metric there is.